kltm/lala/README.md

-More concretely, the use case that we wish to look at is how to obtain small packets of specific information from an external resource that has its own associated web application; we look to do this by round-tripping a packet of information (acting as a ``black box'' or ``piggy bank'') through the external application using basic HTTP methods, allowing an easy high-level ``federation''.
+More concretely, the use case that we wish to look at is how to obtain small packets of specific information from an external resource that has its own associated web application; we look to do this by round-tripping a packet of information (acting as a "black box" or "piggy bank") through the external application using basic HTTP methods, allowing an easy high-level "federation".
 In an environment where much effort is being spent on the creation of rich web applications tailored to the habits of specific groups of scientists and curators, users and engineers would have much to gain by being